At 663,268 square miles, Alaska is by far the biggest state in the union. But only four states have fewer road miles.

 Most helicopter tours require that three seats be booked before the flight, potentially an issue if you’re traveling alone or as a couple.

-According to Juneau Shore Tours, the most sought-after Juneau flightseeing option, the Icefield Excursion ($335), is recommended for those looking to see Alaska from a bird’s-eye view but not necessarily interested in dogsledding.
+Juneau Shore Tours offers an Icefield Excursion package ($359), recommended for those looking to see Alaska from a bird’s-eye view but not necessarily interested in dog sledding.
 TEMSCO Helicopters offers an array of trips, too.